 - 405. ENGLISH NOVEL TO 1800.
 3 cr.
 Critical analysis of major novels and study of origin and development. - 406.
 NINETEENTH CENTURY ENGLISH NOVEL.
 3 cr.
 Critical analysis of major novels and study of changes in aim and technique. - 407.
 TWENTIETH CENTURY ENGLISH NOVEL.
 3 cr.
 Critical analysis of major novels and study of changes in aim and technique. - 409.
 MODERN POETRY.
 3 cr.
 Analysis of structure, form, and content of significant works of selected twentieth-century British and American poets. - 410.
 MODERN DRAMA.
 3 cr.
 Selected contemporary English, continental, and American dramas. - 413.
 AMERICAN NOVEL.
 3 cr.
 Critical analysis of major novels and study of the context. - 416.
 MODERN EUROPEAN FICTION.
 3 cr.
 Selected English works, as well as continental novels that have been translated into English.
 (Formerly Modern European Novel.) - 421.
 THE LITERATURE OF THE BIBLE.
 3 cr.
 Selected books from the Old and New Testaments, with emphasis on their literary value and influence on English and American literature. - 425.
 LITERARY CRITICISM.
 3 cr.
 Major aesthetic theories related to exercises in practical criticism. - 426.
 MULTICULTURAL LITERATURE.
 3 cr.
 Introduction to the multicultural literature of the world. - 427.
 LITERATURE OF THE SOUTH.
 3 cr.
-Representative writers of the Early South, the Confederate South, and the New South, including William Faulkner, Thomas Wolfe, and Richard Wright. - 436.
+Representative writers of the myth and reality of "The South." - 436.
 CHAUCER.
 3 cr.
 Studies in The Canterbury Tales and other selected works of Geoffrey Chaucer. - 437.
 SHAKESPEARE'S TRAGEDIES.
 3 cr.
-Twelve tragedies, with emphasis on principles governing the genre. - 438.
+Representative tragedies, with emphasis on principles governing the genre. - 438.
 SHAKESPEARE'S COMEDIES AND HISTORIES.
 3 cr.
 Representative comedies and histories, with emphasis on Shakespeare's development as a dramatic artist. - 439.
 MILTON.
 3 cr.
-The major poems and selected prose and minor poetry.

-- 444. WRITING IN THE SCIENCES.
+The major poems and selected prose and minor poetry. - 444.
+WRITING IN THE SCIENCES.
 3 cr.
 A composition course that focuses on writing professional documents (abstracts, proposals, research) in the various science disciplines and developing professional presentations for the scientific community.
 Emphasis on rhetorical strategies and the conventions of scientific discourse.
-Prerequisite: 220 (A), (B), (C), or (D) or consent of department head. - 471.
+Prerequisite: One of the following: 320 (Formerly ENGL 220A), 321 (Formerly ENGL 220A), 322 (Formerly ENGL 220B), or 323 (Formerly ENGL 220C) or consent of department head. - 471.
 MEDIEVAL LITERATURE.
 3 cr.
 Selected English or European works before 1500, excluding Chaucer. - 472.
 RENAISSANCE.
 3 cr.
 Non-dramatic poetry and prose of the Tudor Period. - 473.
 SEVENTEENTH CENTURY.
 3 cr.
 Development of English prose and poetry from the beginning of the Jacobean Age through the Restoration. - 474.
 EIGHTEENTH CENTURY.
 3 cr.
 Major English writers of the Augustan and Johnsonian periods. - 475.
 ROMANTIC MOVEMENT.
 3 cr.
-Works of major writers of the Romantic period, with emphasis on Wordsworth, Coleridge, Byron, Shelley, and Keats. - 476.
+Representative writers and works of the Romantic period. - 476.
 VICTORIAN PERIOD.
 3 cr.
+Representative writers and works of the British Victorian era.

-Works of major writers, with emphasis on Tennyson, Browning, and Arnold. - 478.
-AMERICAN LITERARY MASTERS.
-3 cr.
+- 478. AMERICAN LITERARY STUDIES I. 3 cr.
 Works of major writers to 1850. - 479.
-AMERICAN LITERARY MASTERS.
+AMERICAN LITERARY STUDIES II.
 3 cr.
 Works of major writers from 1850 to the present. - 481.
 EXPOSITORY WRITING.
 3 cr.
 Development of the ability to communicate accurately and effectively in writing, with emphasis on the teaching of writing in all disciplines. - 482.
 LINGUISTICS.
 3 cr.
 An introduction to theories and analysis of language structure and use. - 483.
 HISTORY OF THE ENGLISH LANGUAGE.
 3 cr.
 The origins and development of the English language, including evolution of syntax, accretion of vocabulary, and study of pronunciation in England and the United States. - 490.
 ADVANCED POETRY WRITING.
 3 cr.
 The writing of poetry, with emphasis on voice, style, and vision. - 491.
 ADVANCED FICTION WRITING.
 3 cr.
 The writing of fiction, with emphasis on voice, style, and fictive worlds.